- Casino

 Sports Betting Partnerships and Maryland Teams

 Visibility is important to every sportsbook that is trying to enter the state.
-With many licenses to go around, filling in the right slots will obviously not be an issue for retail and online sportsbooks.
-What remains a challenge is to make your offer distinguishable from the rest and adding value to your product.
-The most efficient way to do this to date seems through striking a partnership with a professional sports team, which is what some companies have done already.
+With many licenses to go around, filling in the right slots will not be an issue for retail and online sportsbooks.
+What remains a challenge is to make your offer distinguishable from the rest and add value to your product.
+The most efficient way to do this to date seems to be through striking a partnership with a professional sports team, which is what some companies have done already.

 The Ravens have signed a partnership with the Horseshoe Casino Baltimore as their official casino sponsor, and the team even has an official esports partner in the face of the Esports Entertainment Group (EEG).